Understanding Medical Malpractice

 Qualifications for Medical Malpractice

-- Negligence that results in injury or harm
+- Negligence that causes damage or injury

 Have You Experienced Medical Malpractice?